Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 Don’t be afraid of simplifying your brand — after all, most reliable and profitable companies do it.
 That said, be clear from the get-go on what the brand offers and ensure that you can deliver what you promise.

-In a market where everything can be bought, it is easy to get pressured into swerving from what you initially set out to build.
+It is easy to get pressured into swerving from what you initially set out to build in a market where you can buy everything.
 Not to mention how building a company is like building Rome — it takes more than a day.